3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 Pre-loader created in previous step will write hash to OTP memory when it encounters `burn-key-hash` property inside `signature` node.
 It'll only happen when trying to verify signature of next boot stage i.e. U-Boot.
-In my case there was nothing in SPI flash except pre-loader so I had to also flash U-Boot image.
+In my case there was nothing in SPI flash except pre-loader, so I had to also flash U-Boot image.
 I decided to do it on SD card, because it was easier and faster.
 To do that I created 3 partitions: